teamfam2014/webdev/content/js/react/forms-controlled.md

 React doesn't know what's in the input, it's "uncontrolled"

-We'll return to this pattern later.
 It's cool, but calls for more advanced concepts.

 ### Controlled Forms